Apollo FY26: When Healthcare Becomes a Flywheel

 |---|---|

-FDC's forward EPS exceeding its trailing EPS implies that the company is projected to be more profitable this year.
-This suggests an improvement in financial performance, with analysts expecting FDC to generate stronger earnings compared to the previous financial year.
+FDC's forward EPS exceeds its trailing EPS, indicating that the company is projected to be more profitable in the current financial year compared to the previous one.
+This suggests positive growth and improved earnings, signaling an optimistic outlook for FDC's financial performance.

 Recommendation changes over time: